How to Shoot 64 Documentaries a Day

 An article in Past Forward, the newsletter of Shoah Visual History Foundation.
-Editor: W. Goldie.
+Writer/Editor: Warren Goldie.
 Organization Chairman: Steven Spielberg

-“My job is to make sure the interviews happen, period,” says Mike.
-“That involves checking in all the time with Paris, Amsterdam, Sydney, Toronto, the U.S and Eastern Europe.
+“My job is to make sure the interviews happen … period,” says Mike.
+“That involves checking in with Paris, Amsterdam, Sydney, Toronto, the U.S and Eastern Europe.
 The challenge is keeping all the balls in the air without dropping any.”

-In fact, the setup for taping the testimonies is more complex than standard film production due to the involvement of so many countries and the overall length of the production.
+In fact, the setup for taping the testimonies is more complex than standard film production, which is due to the involvement of so many countries and the overall length of production.

 “Filmmaking is more consistent and pattern-like,” explains Mike.
-“But this project keeps on growing with new challenges.
-For example, how do we get a cameraman in Odessa?
+“But this project keeps growing with new challenges.
+For example, how do we find a cameraman in Odessa?
 Okay, we locate two, but neither one speaks English.
 What then?
 My motto has always been ‘There’s got to be a way.’
 That’s what we do.
-We find it.”
+We find the way.”

 Like many of his co-workers, Mike was drawn to the project for personal reasons.
-“My grandfather was from Poland.
-He left in 1939.
+“My grandfather left Poland in 1939.
 He was among just 10,000 Jews admitted to Canada.
 I lost family members to the Holocaust.”

 How does Mike handle the responsibility of running an international production that’s always running against the clock — most survivors are in their 70s and 80s, and once they pass, their stories will be lost — to capture the crucial testimonies?
 “I love the responsibility,” he says.
 “I sleep when I can.
-Otherwise, I’m at work as much as I can be here.”
+Otherwise, I’m at work as much as I can be.”

-Most interactions of Production’s global family take place exclusively by phone or e-mail.
-Some regional staff don’t even know what Mike looks like, nor any of the other personnel from the Los Angeles home office.
+Communications within Production’s global family almost always happen by phone or e-mail.
+Some regional staff don’t even know what Mike looks like, nor any of the other personnel in the Los Angeles home office.

 If you happen to be one of these people visiting our offices on the Universal Studios back lot, please be sensitive to Mike.
 Don’t tell him he looks like a certain somebody.
 He already knows.